Sylkadi/BrutalCompanyMinus/README.md

 #### Config is fully generated when you load on a moon.
 #### Mod is highly configurable
 #### Comes with modded events that only appear with said mods installed
+#### Functions as API, no documentation yet.

 # Features
 <details>
   <summary><b>Event Mechanics</b></summary>

-  - Whenever you land on a moon, a couple of events will be chosen (Between 2 to 5 by default), these events will appear in the UI in the top right hand corner of your screen, this can be open and closed by pressing 'k' or a custom set value in the config.
+  - Whenever you land on a moon, a couple of events will be chosen (Between 2 to 5 by default), these events will appear in the UI in the top right hand corner of your screen, this can be open and closed by pressing 'k' and scrolled by pressing arrow buttons on the keyboard or a custom set value in the config.
 ![Screenshot](https://i.imgur.com/wjsVK7b.jpg)

   - Events will come in 6 main types and are categorized by color